... a self-paced workbook that teaches the core Camtasia 9 skills

 Using TechSmith Camtasia, you can quickly create eLearning for software demonstrations, software simulations, soft skills lessons (such as onboarding or compliance training), and anything in-between.

 You can render your finished project so it can be accessed by learners using desktop computers, laptops, tablets, and other mobile devices.
 Your content can be hosted on a web server, Learning Management System, YouTube, Vimeo, Screencast.com, and more.

 During the step-by-step lessons presented in this book, you will learn how you can include recordings of existing PowerPoint presentations or software demonstrations created directly on your computer using Camtasia Recorder.
 You will use the powerful Camtasia Editor to add animations, voiceover audio, graphics, music, annotations, closed captions, quizzes, and even surveys to a project.

-This step-by-step workbook will introduce you to the essential Camtasia 9 skills you need to know to get up and running with Camtasia as quickly as possible.
+This book will introduce you to the essential Camtasia 9 skills you need to get up and running with this awesome eLearning development tool as quickly as possible.

 To complete the lessons presented in this book, you will need the following software and hardware: TechSmith Camtasia version 9; Microsoft Windows 7 SP1, Windows 8, or Windows 10 (Required: 64 Bit versions only); 2.0 GHz CPU with dual-core processor minimum (Recommended: Quad-core i5 processor or better); 4 GB RAM minimum (Recommended: 8 GB or more); 2 GB of hard-disk space for program installation; Display dimensions of 1024x768 or greater.